Deep Visual Odometry with Events and Frames: Introduction

-We train RAMP-VO on an event-based version of TartanAir~\cite{TartanAir}.
-To address the lack of visual odometry datasets that feature image and event data in challenging space landing settings, we also introduce two novel datasets: the Malapert landing and the Apollo landing datasets which feature challenging motion and lighting conditions due to stark shadows cast by the sun.
+We train RAMP-VO on an event-based version of TartanAir~\cite{tartan_air}.
+To address the lack of visual odometry datasets that feature image and event data in challenging space landing settings, we also introduce two novel datasets: the Malapert landing and the Apollo landing datasets, which feature challenging motion and lighting conditions due to stark shadows cast by the sun.
 The first dataset represents a realistic simulation of a spacecraft landing, covering several kilometers of descent near the Malapert crater in the south Moon pole.
-The second dataset features landings on a 3D scale model of the lunar surface.
-It is captured with a real RGB camera, an event camera, and precise ground truth camera poses, making it a valuable resource for research and evaluation.
+The second dataset, captured with real RGB and event cameras, features landings on a 3D scale model of the lunar surface and precise ground truth camera poses, making it a valuable resource for research and evaluation.

-Despite being trained purely in simulation, RAMP outperforms both image-based and event-based methods by 60\% and 38\% respectively on traditional real-world benchmarks, as well as on the newly introduced Apollo and Malapert landing datasets.
+Despite being trained purely in simulation, RAMP-VO outperforms both image-based and event-based methods on traditional real-world benchmarks, as well as on the newly introduced Apollo and Malapert landing datasets.
 To summarize our contributions are: